 Objectives of the subject “Doing Business in the Islamic Republic of Iran”:

 - To analyse the Iranian economy and foreign trade

 - To evaluate business opportunities in the Islamic Republic of Iran

 - To explore Iran's trade relations with the student's country

 - To know Iran's Free Trade Agreements (FTAs)

 - To examine the profile of Iranian Companies

 - To develop a business plan for the Iranian Market

-Sample of the subject - Business in Iran
+Sample of the subject - Foreign Trade and Doing Business in Iran